fnagel/beautyofcode/Documentation/Introduction/Index.rst

 - Preview and t3editor support in BE
 - Use HTML templating
 - Different visual styles
+- Show sourcecode from a local file or an external URL

 \* unavailable if using prism